-- 1.3.Where appropriate, Guidelines \Rightarrow may be adopted \Leftarrow relating to the inter-transmission system operator compensation mechanism. \boxtimes They \boxtimes shall specify, in accordance with the principles set out in Articles 4613 and 1614: - (a) details of the procedure for determining which transmission system operators are liable to pay compensation for cross-border flows including as regards the split between the operators of national transmission systems from which cross-border flows originate and the systems where those flows end, in accordance with Article 4613(2); - (b) details of the payment procedure to be followed, including the determination of the first period for which compensation is to be paid, in accordance with the second subparagraph of Article 4613(3); - (c) details of methodologies for determining the cross-border flows hosted for which compensation is to be paid under Article 4643, in terms of both quantity and type of flows, and the designation of the magnitudes of such flows as originating and/or ending in transmission systems of individual Member States, in accordance with Article 4643(5); - (d) details of the methodology for determining the costs and benefits incurred as a result of hosting cross-border flows, in accordance with Article $\underline{46+3}(6)$; - (e) details of the treatment in the context of the inter-transmission system operator compensation mechanism of electricity flows originating or ending in countries outside the European Economic Area; and - (f) the participation of national systems which are interconnected through direct current lines, in accordance with Article 4613. - 2.4.
-Guidelines may also determine appropriate rules leading to a progressive harmonisation of the underlying principles for the setting of \Rightarrow relating to \Leftarrow charges applied to producers, \Rightarrow energy storage \Leftarrow and \boxtimes customers \boxtimes consumers (load) under national \Rightarrow distribution and transmission \Leftarrow tariff systems \Rightarrow and connection regimes \Leftarrow , including the reflection of the inter-transmission system operator compensation mechanism in national network charges and the provision of appropriate and efficient locational signals, in accordance with the principles set out in Article 1644.
+1-3.
+Where appropriate, Guidelines \Rightarrow may be adopted \Leftrightarrow relating to the inter-transmission system operator compensation mechanism. \boxtimes They \bigotimes shall specify, in accordance with the principles set out in Articles 4613 and 1614:

+- (a) details of the procedure for determining which transmission system operators are liable to pay compensation for cross-border flows including as regards the split between the operators of national transmission systems from which cross-border flows originate and the systems where those flows end, in accordance with Article 4612(2); - (b) details of the payment procedure to be followed, including the determination of the first period for which compensation is to be paid, in accordance with the second subparagraph of Article 4613(3); - (c) details of methodologies for determining the cross-border flows hosted for which compensation is to be paid under Article 4613, in terms of both quantity and type of flows, and the designation of the magnitudes of such flows as originating and/or ending in transmission systems of individual Member States, in accordance with Article 4613(5); - (d) details of the methodology for determining the costs and benefits incurred as a result of hosting cross-border flows, in accordance with Article 4642(6);

+- (e) details of the treatment in the context of the inter-transmission system operator compensation mechanism of electricity flows originating or ending in countries outside the European Economic Area; and - (f) the participation of national systems which are interconnected through direct current lines, in accordance with Article 4613.

+2.4.
+Guidelines may also determine appropriate rules leading to a progressive harmonisation of the underlying principles for the setting of \Rightarrow relating to \Leftrightarrow charges applied to producers, \Rightarrow energy storage \Leftrightarrow and \boxtimes customers \bigotimes consumers (load) under national \Rightarrow distribution and transmission \Leftrightarrow tariff systems \Rightarrow and connection regimes \Leftrightarrow , including the reflection of the inter-transmission system operator compensation mechanism in national network charges and the provision of appropriate and efficient locational signals, in accordance with the principles set out in Article 1644.

-The gGuidelines \Rightarrow may \Leftrightarrow shall make provision for appropriate and efficient harmonised locational signals at \boxtimes Union \boxtimes Community level.
+The guidelines \Rightarrow may \Rightarrow shall make provision for appropriate and efficient harmonised locational signals at \boxtimes Union \bigotimes -Community level.

-Any such harmonisation shall not prevent Member States from applying mechanisms to ensure that network access charges borne by \boxtimes customers \boxtimes consumers (load) are comparable throughout their territory.
+Any such harmonisation shall not prevent Member States from applying mechanisms to ensure that network access charges borne by \boxtimes customers \bigotimes consumers (load) are comparable throughout their territory.

-- 2.5.
-Where appropriate, gGuidelines providing the minimum degree of harmonisation required to achieve the aim of this Regulation shall \Rightarrow may \Leftarrow also specify: - (a) details relating to provision of information, in accordance with the principles set out in Article 15: - (ab) details of rules for the trading of electricity; - (be) details of investment incentive rules for interconnector capacity including locational signals; - (b) details of the areas listed in Article 8(6).
+3.5.
+Where appropriate, guidelines providing the minimum degree of harmonisation required to achieve the aim of this Regulation shall \Rightarrow may \Leftarrow also specify:

+(a) details relating to provision of information, in accordance with the principles set out in Article 15;

+(\underline{ab}) details of rules for the trading of electricity;

+(\underline{be}) details of investment incentive rules for interconnector capacity including locational signals;

+(b) details of the areas listed in Article 8(6).